Trick-or-treating in shorts? Warm Halloween on tap for many across the US

 Cities such as Chicago and Detroit will be held down into the 60s due to increased cloud cover and the potential for scattered showers, but those far enough away from the frontal boundary, such as St. Louis and Cincinnati, are expected to reach the 70s.

-Cities behind the frontal boundary will largely experience temperatures in the 50s, including Green Bay and Minneapolis.
+Cities behind the frontal boundary will largely experience temperatures in the mid-40s to the 50s, including Green Bay and Minneapolis.

 In the West, temperatures may be fairly pleasant on Oct.
-31, with highs in the 60s for major cities such as Los Angeles and San Francisco.
+31, with highs in the 60s and 70s for major cities such as Los Angeles and San Francisco.

 (FOX Weather)

-The continued warmth through the end of October will ensure the majority of the country will finish the month being one of the warmest and driest Octobers in memory.
+The continued warmth through the end of October will ensure that most of the country finishes the month with one of the warmest and driest Octobers in memory.

 Precipitation maps show a similar picture, with those experiencing a warm month also seeing a dry month.